-- Good nutrition can improve quality of life. - Adjust what you eat to meet your changing nutritional needs. - Talk to your doctor about medicines that may improve your appetite. - Relax usual dietary restrictions, e.g. use full-cream rather than low-fat milk. - Consider nutritional supplements (see page 38) if you can't eat enough.
-Discuss options with your doctor, palliative care specialist or dietitian. - See Nutrition and advanced cancer on pages 46-48.
+- Good nutrition can improve quality of life. - Adjust what you eat to meet your changing nutritional needs.
+For example, you may choose full-cream rather than low-fat milk. - Talk to your doctor about medicines that may improve your appetite. - Consider nutritional supplements (see page 38) if you can't eat enough.
+Discuss options with your doctor, palliative care specialist or dietitian. - See chapter on Nutrition and advanced cancer on pages 46-48.